datarttu/sujuikoDB/README.md

 The tool is being developed on an Ubuntu 18.04 LTS server with 2 TB of disk space, 8 GB RAM and 2 CPU cores.
 I have not tested anything on Windows.

-You will need the following, either installed on the machine or by using Docker:
+You will need the following, either installed on the machine or by using Docker (deployment instructed below):

 - [PostgreSQL](https://www.postgresql.org/) 13.
 This is the core of the tool.